alessandrodorazio/tchurymail/README.md

 1. Set mail variables in .env
 2. Run `php artisan migrate --seed`
 3. Start the server
+4. Do a POST request to /api/login with admin@admin.com / password in order to get the API token

+## Usage

+1. Go to /admin to open the admin panel
+2. Create your template
+3. Send via /api/sendEmail/{secret_api}

 ## Roadmap to v1.0